samaita/blog/content/posts/address-quality-building-indonesian-address-validation-api.md

 ## The build

-The project is AI assisted, and hosted on a 2c4g VPS in Indonesia.
+The backend is AI assisted, and the frontend is vibe coded.
+Hosted on a 2c4g VPS in Indonesia.
 Ten phases: an MVP API, API hardening, containerization and first CI, the data layer and seeder, caching and candidate sets, benchmarks/docs/licensing, a full evaluation-engine overhaul, Swagger documentation, a frontend, and production CI/CD polish.

 Two design decisions worth calling out: